finopsfoundation/framework/_resources/project--unit-economics.md

 Consider using the following examples to kick start that journey and to give you a taste of what is possible:

-* A Financial RiskOps SaaS company might measure their cost per analyzed financial transaction, which is not only tied to the company's cost to serve but also to how they price and package their products.
+* A Financial RiskOps SaaS company might measure their cost per analyzed financial transaction, which is not only tied to the company's [cost to serve](/resources/terminology/#unit-economics), but also to how they price and package their products.
 * A Governmental organization launching an application to let residents request literature might measure the cost per user to understand better how the site usage affects their costs.
 * An Online Hotel Booking company might measure the cost of creating a reservation to learn how their costs change and forecast their costs during more popular travel times.
 * A Rideshare company might measure the cost per ride by the time of day to determine the most cost-effective times to transport customers.